Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/telescope/README.md

 ## Dataset Details

 - **Has missing values?**: no
 - **Number of Instances**: 19020 instances
 - **Number of Features**: 10
 - **Class Distribution**:
   - g = 12332 instances
   - h = 6688 instances

 ---

 ## File Structure

 - `telescope.csv`: Main dataset file.
 - `README.md`: Documentation file (this file).
 - `configuration.json`: Configuration file containing the instructions for DatasetPreprocessor.
+- `results_images/`: A folder containing the charts of the metrics analyzed.
+- `results_metrics.json`: The json file containing the results of the models for this dataset.

 ---